- Fan Zone

-Leah Truncale completed her second season with the Binghamton program in 2010-11.
+Leah Truncale is entering her fifth season with the Binghamton program.
 She is a 2002 graduate of Binghamton, where she has a stellar four-year career.
 She is currently ranked third all-time with 1,341 career points, and first with 978 rebounds as well as 236 blocks.
 During Truncale’s four years on the squad, Binghamton went 94-22, won the 1999 New England College Conference title as well as both the 2000 and 2001 ECAC Division II championships.
 In 2013, she was inducted into the Binghamton Athletic Hall of Fame.

 Following her playing career, Truncale spent two years as a coach with the Bearcats.
 She was a graduate assistant coach during the 2003-04 season and a full-time assistant during the 2004-05 campaign.

 From 2005-08, Truncale was a member of the Meteors Basketball Club in Dublin, Ireland.
 She was voted the team MVP and lead the Meteors in scoring, rebounding, blocks and steals.
 For the past year, Truncale was a member of the Killester Basketball Club (also based in Dublin, Ireland).
 Once again, she led her team in scoring, rebounding, blocks and steals.